Course 01 · Lesson 03

-Every three years, the Bank for International Settlements (BIS) publishes a survey of global forex market activity.
-The most recent data shows average daily turnover exceeding $7.5 trillion — a figure that makes forex the largest financial market in the world by a considerable margin.
+Every three years, the Bank for International Settlements (BIS) publishes its official Triennial Survey of global forex market activity.
+The latest 2025 survey data shows average daily turnover reaching $9.6 trillion - a figure that makes forex by far the largest financial market in the world.

 The New York Stock Exchange processes approximately $25 billion per day.
 The entire global equities market combined processes roughly $200 billion.
-The forex market dwarfs both by a factor of thirty to forty.
+The forex market dwarfs both by a factor of nearly fifty.

 This volume is not evenly distributed across all currency pairs or all hours of the day.
 It is concentrated in a small number of major currency pairs, during the overlap of the London and New York trading sessions, and among a relatively small number of large financial institutions.
 Understanding where the volume is concentrated helps you understand where the best trading conditions are.